Measure ID

 Exclusions

-• Patients not transferred directly to a PACU as determined by the Postoperative Destination phenotype.
+• Patients not transferred directly to the PACU (determined by Postoperative Destination value codes: 0, 2, 3)

 • Burn debridement/grafting for 9% TBSA (CPT: 01953)